amyreese/znc-push/README.md

     $ sudo aptitude install znc-dev

+In order for this plugin to properly work, you will need to ensure you have the `ca-certificates` package on Ubuntu based systems.
+This is required for push to properly verify the certificate of the service it's sending your message to.

+    $ sudo aptitude install ca-certificates

 Optionally, if you want to use libcurl for http requests, you also need to install cURL development header files.